varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

         }
     }

-Whats new here is the probe.
+Whats new here is the ``probe``.
 Varnish will check the health of each backend with a probe.
 The options are:

 url
-    What URL should Varnish request.
+    The URL Varnish will use to send a probe request.

 interval
     How often should we poll